 Available on PlayStation 4

-Traverse Sengoku-era Japan as you slay terrifying monsters in this tense action-RPG.
-It’s a brutal game that caters to a hardcore audience but is an incredible experience for those brave enough to pick up their controller.
+Traverse Sengoku-era Japan as you slay terrifying monsters in this tense action-RPG.is a brutal game that caters to a hardcore audience but is an incredible experience for those brave enough to pick up their controller.
 With more than 50 hours of content, you’ll be a master samurai by the time the credits roll.

 MLB The Show 20